You are here: Urology Textbook > Prostate > Prostate cancer > Definition

 Intravenous radionuclides are a treatment possibility for disseminated painful bone metastases.
 223Ra (radium-223) is a modern radiopharmaceutical with alpha radiation, which was approved in 2013 by the FDA.
 Radium-223 is preferentially absorbed by bone (and thus in bone metastases) because of its chemical similarity to calcium.
 Due to the low range of an alpha emitter, only minor side effects on the bone marrow and other tissues have to be expected.
 The half-life of radium-223 is 11 days.
 In the pivotal study, patients with osseous metastatic castration-resistant prostate cancer and without visceral metastases were treated with six 223Ra injections every four weeks versus placebo (Parker et al., 2013).
 Significant differences were observed in survival time (15 vs. 11 months) and time to first skeletal complication of bone metastases (16 vs. 10 months).
 The rate of side effects was low: mild nausea and diarrhea.
 The treatment group had less bone pain (10 vs. 16%), anemia (8 vs. 9%) or spinal cord compression (4 vs. 5%).

 A new therapeutic approach is possible with 117Lu-PSMA ligands (lutetium-117), which specifically bind to PSMA-expressing prostate carcinoma cells.
 Metastases should pick up sufficient tracer in diagnostic PSMA-PET.
 In the phase-3 trial, lutetium-117 showed prolonged progression-free survival (8.7 vs. 3.4 months) and overall survival (15 vs. 11 months) in heavily pretreated patients (Sartor et al., 2021).
-Complete remission was achieved in 9% of patients.
-The most common side effects were fatique, nausea, dry mouth, and anemia.
-Lu-PSMA (Pluvicto) was approved in Europe in 2022 for patients with CRPC and after chemotherapy.
+A complete remission was achieved in 9% of patients.
+The most common side effects were fatigue, nausea, dry mouth, worsening of renal function, and anemia.
+Lu-PSMA (Pluvicto) was approved in Europe and the USA in 2022 for PSMA-positive M1 CRPC treated with androgen receptor pathway inhibition and taxane-based chemotherapy.

 Therapy of hydronephrosis:

 Due to local progression or lymph node metastases, there is a possibility of obstructive uropathy of the upper urinary tract.
-Urinary diversion with ureteral stents has a high failure rate in advanced disease with infiltration of the trigonum (bleeding, irritation, obstruction and infection) necessitating percutaneous nephrostomy (DGU, 2009).
+Treatment with ureteral stents has a high failure rate in advanced disease with infiltration of the trigonum (bleeding, irritation, obstruction, and infection) necessitating percutaneous nephrostomy (DGU, 2009).

-Many new agents for the treatment of castration-resistant prostate cancer are currently tested in clinical trials.
+Many new agents are currently tested in clinical trials:

-Follow-up care consist of evaluation of treatment side effects (micturition, sexuality, ...) and measuring of the PSA concentration.
-Digital rectal examination can be omitted, if biochemical progress is ruled out.
-Imaging with PMSA-PET is only useful if local recurrence or disease progression is suspected and if imaging has an influence on the further therapy.
-For further details of the diagnosis and treatment of prostate cancer recurrence see corresponding sections of radical prostatectomy or radiation therapy.
+Follow-up care evaluates treatment side effects (micturition, sexuality) and measures the PSA concentration.
+Digital rectal examination is unnecessary if biochemical progress is ruled out.
+Imaging with PMSA-PET is only useful if local recurrence or disease progression is suspected and if imaging influences further therapy.
+For further details of the diagnosis and treatment of prostate cancer recurrence, see corresponding sections of radical prostatectomy or radiation therapy.

-The schedule of follow-up examinations have not been systematically studied.
-The EAU guidelines recommend: three times in the first year (3, 6 and 12 months after therapy), every 6 months in the second and third year after therapy, thereafter every year.
+The schedule of follow-up examinations has yet to be systematically studied.
+The EAU guidelines recommend: three times in the first year (3, 6 and 12 months after therapy), every six months in the second and third year after therapy; thereafter, every year.

-Three and six months after the start of hormone therapy tolerability and clinical success (complaints, PSA concentration) should be determined.
-Measuring of the testosterone concentration is optional, but mandatory if the treatment response with GnRH analogues is insufficient.
+Three and six months after starting hormone therapy, tolerability and clinical success (complaints, PSA concentration) are determined.
+Measuring the testosterone concentration is optional but mandatory if the treatment response with GnRH analogs is insufficient.

 Further follow-up is planned individually.
-In patients with stage M0 and a good response of hormone therapy, PSA monitoring and clinical investigations shoud be done every 3–6 months.
-Patients with clinical metastases require frequent examinations with additional measurement of blood count, creatinine and AP.
-Imaging should be performed individually based on symptoms and clinical consequences.
+In patients with stage M0 and a good response to hormone therapy, PSA monitoring and clinical investigations shoud be done every 3–6 months.
+Patients with clinical metastases require frequent examinations with additional blood count, creatinine, and AP measurements.
+Imaging should be performed individually based on symptoms, biochemical progression, and clinical consequences.

 Prevention of Prostate Cancer